GoDaddy Explicitly Limits Your Databases, Email Addresses & Memory

 Basically, GoDaddy makes you do a bit more work (though they say it results in fewer spam attacks for you).

 Conclusion: GoDaddy Web Hosting doesn’t stack up overall against my general recommendation for starter sites.
 Siteground (see their 4th of July discount offer here) is my recommendation for most starter sites (including personal blogs like this one).

 If you have a larger/growing site or simply want an independent company with a focus on customer support and performance – my main websites are now on InMotion Hosting.
 Get InMotion’s discount here.

 However, GoDaddy hosting is solid and cheap web hosting.
 If you are looking for a host that,

 - Integrates well with domain names that you own on GoDaddy

 And if you plan on not doing anything fancy – GoDaddy Web Hosting for WordPress is a fine way to go.
 I have friends and clients who have been on them for quite a while – and are fine with them.

-EDIT: To answer a lot of questions I’ve gotten about what you do once you get a hosting package…you should send your Domain Nameservers to your hosting account for reliability and speed reasons (automatic if your purchase your domain with your hosting or you get specific instructions if you purchase hosting separately).
-I’ve written a very detailed guide on setting up a website from scratch on here.Everything you need to know about GodaddyClick To Tweet
+EDIT: To answer a lot of questions I’ve gotten about what you do once you get a hosting package…you should send your Domain Nameservers to your hosting account for reliability and speed reasons (automatic if you’ve purchase your domain with your hosting or you get specific instructions if you purchase hosting separately).
+We’ve written a series of posts on setting up a website from scratch on here.Everything you need to know about GodaddyClick To Tweet